MicrosoftDocs/VBA-Docs/api/Outlook.OlPermission.md

 ## Remarks

-Used by the [SharingItem.Permission Property (Outlook)](Outlook.SharingItem.Permission.md) and[MailItem.Permission Property (Outlook)](Outlook.MailItem.Permission.md) to specify the permissions that the recipients will have on the item.
+Used by the [SharingItem.Permission Property (Outlook)](Outlook.SharingItem.Permission.md) and [MailItem.Permission Property (Outlook)](Outlook.MailItem.Permission.md) to specify the permissions that the recipients will have on the item.